 White Haven Lodge

-White Haven Lodge also offers a basic room with fan and its own comfort room for just 300php.
-The lodge is the best accommodation to have in Rio Tuba given its near proximity to the van terminal and the front desk also knows the boat schedule from there to Balabac.
+White Haven Lodge also offers a basic room with a fan and its own comfort room for just 300php.
+The lodge is the best accommodation in Rio Tuba given its near proximity to the van terminal, and the front desk also knows the boat schedule from there to Balabac.

 - 300php for 2pax